Frederick R. McManus

-Frederick Richard McManus (born February 8, 1923, Lynn, Massachusetts – died November 27, 2005, Boston, Massachusetts) was an American Catholic priest and academic, who served as a peritus on the liturgy at the Second Vatican Council.
+Frederick Richard McManus (February 8, 1923 – November 27, 2005) was an American Catholic priest and academic who served as a peritus on the liturgy at the Second Vatican Council.
 He presided at the first English Mass in the United States in 1964 in St. Louis, Missouri.

-He was also a leader in the church in opening up dialogue with the Eastern Orthodox Church, served as dean of The Catholic University of America's School of Canon Law, and published eleven books on the liturgy as well as hundreds of popular articles, spending 40 years as editor of The Jurist: Studies in Church Law and Ministry.
+McManus was also a leader in opening up Catholic dialogue with the Eastern Orthodox Church and served as dean of The Catholic University of America's School of Canon Law.
+He published eleven books on the liturgy as well as hundreds of popular articles, spending 40 years as editor of The Jurist: Studies in Church Law and Ministry.

 Biography

 Early life

 Born to Frederick and Mary (née Twomey) McManus, he had a younger brother Charles McManus.
-He attended Boston College High School followed by the College of the Holy Cross from 1940-42.
+He attended Boston College High School followed by the College of the Holy Cross from 1940–42.
 He went on to St. John's Seminary in Brighton and received a Bachelor of Arts in 1947.
 He was ordained a priest on May 1, 1947.